ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 5.0.2 The Essence of Long Contests

 All long contests are a sequence of simple contests.
 The sequence represent tasks required for the PC to triumph.
-They differ only in the how we interpret the **ranks** of the **simple contest** outcome.
+They differ only in the how we interpret the **degrees** of the **simple contest** outcome.

 * In a scored contest, the first contestant to have five 'strikes' against them loses.
 * In an extended contest, the contenders trade momentum and position until one of them crashes.